Akatsuki06/AutonomousCarAI/README.md

 # **AutonomousCarAI**
 ## Description

 Training a car to drive autonomously.
-A deep learning implementation of a simple self driving car.
+This is a deep learning implementation of a simple self driving car.
 The aim of the project is to train a car to drive in a game terrain by capturing the frames and the keys.
 Each frame has been converted to a *1x2700* NumPy array which corresponds to keys *w,s,a,d*.

 ## Prerequisites